chrisdavies/webeval/results.md

 Node was super simple to set up.
 Its perf, however, was surprisingly sub-par.

 Phoenix feels Railsey which in my book is not a pro.
 However, for being a full-fledged framework, it performs well.
-It hovered around 2.7K requests per second.
+It hovered around the mid 3K requests per second.
+This is the only platform that logged extensivley wehn run (a reasonable default).
+So, to be fair to Phoenix, I disabled logging.
+This bumped the perf up by a few hundred requests per second.

 ## Benchmark summary